Status

 Adaptation action plans

-The Built Environment Climate Change Adaptation Action Plan is one of 7 adaptation action plans for Victoria:
+The Built Environment Adaptation Action Plan 2027–2031 will be one of eight adaptation action plans for Victoria:

 Go to Climate Action Victoria to find out about the other adaptation action plans.